scrtlabs/SecretNetwork/docs/privacy-model-of-secret-contracts.md

 ## De-anonymization attack by patterns of Contract usage

 Depending on the contract's implementation, an attacker might be able to de-anonymization information about the contract and its clients.
-Contract developers need to consider all of the following scenarios and more, and implement mitigation in case that some of these attack vectors can worsen the privacy aspect of their app.
+Contract developers need to consider all the following scenarios and more, and implement mitigation in case that some of these attack vectors can worsen the privacy aspect of their app.

-In all of the following scenarios, assume that an attacker has a local full node in its control.
-They cannot break into SGX, but they can thightly motinor and debug every other aspect of the node, including trying to feed old transactions directly to the contract inside SGX (replay).
+In all the following scenarios, assume that an attacker has a local full node in its control.
+They cannot break into SGX, but they can tightly monitor and debug every other aspect of the node, including trying to feed old transactions directly to the contract inside SGX (replay).
 Also, though it's encrypted, they can also monitor memory (size), CPU (load) and disk usage (read/write timings and sizes) of the SGX chip.

 For encryption, the Secret Network is using (AES-SIV)[https://tools.ietf.org/html/rfc5297], which does not pad the ciphertext.
 This means it leaks information about the plaintext data, specifically what is its size, though in most aspects it's more secure than other padded encryption schemes.
 Read more about the encryption specs [in here](protocol/encryption-specs.md).